melexis/xunit2rst/README.rst

 prefix.
 Lastly, you can explicitly define the type by using the ``--unit-or-integration`` input argument.
 Its value should start with *u* or *i* and gets parsed case-insensitively.

-Include message of failure(s)
+Include Message of Failure(s)
 =============================

 When the ``-f, --failure-message`` flag is set, the tool includes the messages of all failures of the item's test cases in its body.

-Link to log file
+Link to Log File
 ================

 Use input parameter `-l, --log PATH_TO_FILE` to add a link to the HTML log file.
 The path should be relative to the